dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/programs/creating-programs/understanding-programs" target="_blank">**Programs**</a> folder, create a new
 <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/smart-campaigns/understanding-smart-campaigns" target="_blank">**Smart Campaign**</a> called `Send Webinar Reminder`.

-2. In the **Smart List** tab,
-<a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-trigger" target="_blank">add the trigger</a> that will be used to call the campaign via the API.
+2. In the **Smart List** tab, <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-trigger" target="_blank">add a trigger</a> to allow the campaign to be called via the API:
-   - `Campaign is Requested`
+   - Select **Campaign is Requested** as the trigger
-   - Set **Source** to: `Web Service API`
+   - Set the **Source** to `Web Service API`

 ![Smart List trigger setup](/help/assets/trigger-campaign/01CampaignIsRequested.png)

 ## Step 2: Define the Email Content

-Create or edit an <a href="https://experienceleague.adobe.com/en/docs/marketo-developer/marketo/rest/assets/emails" target="_blank">email asset</a> that references both lead and My Tokens.
+Create or edit an <a href="https://experienceleague.adobe.com/en/docs/marketo-developer/marketo/rest/assets/emails" target="_blank">email asset</a> that references both lead and <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/programs/tokens/managing-my-tokens" target="_blank">My Tokens</a>.

 Make sure to **insert the tokens directly into the email content**, as shown below: